Constellation-Labs/documentation-hub/validate/automated/nodectl-profile-change.md

 ### Security Details

 Since version 2 of nodectl, you are now able to define a [p12](/validate/resources/password#private-key) per profile.
-This will allow you to use a different p12 file independent of the profile on a single Node.
+This will allow you to use a different p12 file independent of the profile on a single node.

 In most situations you will want to use the same p12 file for all profiles.